Sewer56/struct-compression-analyzer/format-schema.md

 - Shorthand syntax is equivalent to a basic field with default values
 - Extended syntax allows for additional metadata

+Warning: It is assumed each field has a unique name; this includes subfields.

 #### Groups

 ```yaml